Hashpath/looker_force_directed_graph/README.md

 * **Dimension 3**: node value 2 group
 * **Measure 1**: value of relationship

 The example below depicts all bike share stations in the Boston areas.
 When riders bike from one station to another it creates a link in the data.
 The colors represent the city where the bike station is located (Boston, Cambridge, Somerville).
-The four dimensions returned in this example are
+The four dimensions returned in this example are:

 * Departing station (dimension)
 * Departing station city (dimension)